-\item We make the first attempt to explore continuous-time dynamic graphs from raw and evolving perspectives and design different attentions for them.
-The two views enable our model perform better in inductive prediction tasks as well as in dynamic classification tasks.
+\item We make the first attempt to explore continuous-time dynamic graphs from the original and evolving perspectives, and to design different attentions for them.
+The two views allow our model to perform better in both inductive link prediction and dynamic classification tasks.

-\item We design a feedback attention coefficient with model growth characteristics to learn the neighborhood information closely related to the target node with deeper insights.
-In addition, dynamically updating evolving information can be used to capture long-term dependencies using a small number of temporal neighbors.
+\item We design a feedback attention coefficient with model growth characteristics to learn the original state information closely related to the target node with deeper insights.
+In addition, dynamically updating evolving state information can be used to capture long-term dependencies using a small number of temporal neighbors.

 \item Experimental results on 1 self-organized dataset and 7 public datasets show that our proposed model can achieve better results in both dynamic link prediction and dynamic node classification tasks. \end{itemize}